JamesParrott/sDNA_GH/README.md

 11. Restart Rhino and Grasshopper.
 12. The sDNA_GH plug in components should now be available under a new "sDNA" tab in the ribbon amongst the tabs for any other plug-ins installed (right of `Mesh`, `Intersect`, `Transform` and `Display` etc).
-13. To use sDNA with sDNA_GH, if no preferences are specified, sDNA_GH will search for sDNA and Python 2.7 installations automatically, using the first one of each it finds.
-To ensure sDNA_GH uses a particular version of sDNA and the correct Python 2.7 interpreter it is recommended on first usage to:
+13. To use sDNA with sDNA_GH, if no preferences are specified, sDNA_GH will search for sDNA and Python installations automatically, using the first one of each it finds.
+If you are using sDNA Learn with Python in a venv as recommended, or otherwise to ensure sDNA_GH uses a particular version of sDNA and the correct Python interpreter, it is recommended on first usage to:
     -place a Config component on the canvas (the component with a gear/cog icon in `Extra`).
     -Specify the file path of the sDNA folder (containing sDNAUISpec.py and runsdnacommand.py) of the sDNA installation you wish to use in the `sDNA_folders` input.
-    -Specify the file path of the Python 2.7 interpreter's main executable in the `python` input.
+    -Specify the file path of the sDNA venv's Python (e.g. <path_to_sDNA_venv>`\Scripts\python.exe` from step 3), or global system Python interpreter's, main executable in the `python` input.
-    -Specify any other options you wish to save and reuse on all projects, if necessary by adding custom input Params with the option's name.
+    -Specify any other options you wish to save and reuse on all projects, if necessary by zooming in, and adding a custom input Param with each option's name.
-    -Connect a true boolean toggle to `go`.
+    -Connect a true Boolean toggle to `go`.
 An installation wide user options file (`config.toml`) will be created if there isn't one already.
     -To save options to other project specific `config.toml` files, specify the file path in `save_to` and repeat the previous 4 sub steps.

 14. If a newer version of sDNA is used in future with tools unknown to sDNA_GH at the time it was built, if a Config component is placed, and the path of the new sDNA specified in `sDNA_folders`, sDNA_GH will attempt to automatically build components and user objects for the new sDNA tools, and add them to Grasshopper for you.
 Set `make_new_comps` to false to prevent this.